History of Ina Garten in Timeline

 Barefoot Contessa, How Easy Is That?: Fabulous Recipes & Easy Tips

-In 2011, Ina Garten's monthly column "Ask the Barefoot Contessa" in House Beautiful magazine ended.
-In this column, she provided cooking, entertaining, and lifestyle tips in response to letters from her readers.
+In 2011, Ina Garten's monthly column "Ask the Barefoot Contessa" in House Beautiful magazine came to an end.
+The column provided cooking, entertaining, and lifestyle tips in response to readers' letters.

 June 2012: Launch of Facebook Blog

-In June 2012, Ina Garten launched a blog and gained over 100,000 followers within three weeks.
+In June 2012, Ina Garten launched a blog, quickly gaining over 100,000 followers within three weeks.

-In 2019, Ina Garten lent her recipe for potato latkes to her friend and author Sheryl Haft for the children's book, "Goodnight Bubbala."
+In 2019, Ina Garten lent her recipe for potato latkes to author Sheryl Haft for the children's book 'Goodnight Bubbala'.

 Goodnight Bubbala